sarthak2990/CypressTest/README.md

 ## Part 3

 Please provide a [Read.me](http://read.me) file explaining your repo structure , your test approach and how to run the tests.

-## Bonus part - UI (optional)

-1. Create an offer
-2. Link the location to the offer

 ### Additional information to the interview